-- The violoncello is the second largest member of the string
+- The violoncello is the second largest member

-instrument as well as providing a bass line in symphonic and
+a solo instrument as well as providing a bass line in symphonic and

 chamber music.
-The cello is played sitting down and normally
+The cello is played sitting down and normally with a

-include Bach, Haydn, Dvorak, Elgar and Saint Saens.
+Dvorak, Elgar and Saint Saens.

 - Also known as the contrabass, the double bass

 is the largest and lowest member of the string family.
-A very versatile instrument, the
+A very versatile

-chamber orchestras, but is also very prominent in jazz and popular
+and chamber orchestras, but is also very prominent in jazz and popular

 music.
 Being very closely related to the bass guitar, many double bass